NCAR/SWM_documentation/docs/quick_start.md

  ```

 ## Step 4: Run
 There should now be two executables in `SWM_BUILD_DIR`.
-The C and Fortran version of the mini-app do not take any commandline arguments.
+The C and Fortran versions of the mini-app do not take any commandline arguments or input files.
 You can run them via:

 ```bash
 $SWM_BUILD_DIR/swm_c/c/swm_c